 - Shropshire Way 80K– four events hosted by the Shropshire Hills Discovery Centre; the 3.5km fun run, the off-road Tusker 10k, the Mammothon trail marathon and the flagship SW80K.

-The pleasures of taking a cold water plunge in a natural place are regaining popularity, and if you ever do this, you’ll know why.
-(If you need convincing, take a look at this inspiring and artistic short film “Dip” which we supported and participated in).
+Wild Swimming The pleasures of taking a cold water plunge in a natural place are regaining popularity, and if you ever do this, you’ll know why.
 You obviously need to make your own sensible judgements about safety, water quality and whether you need any permission.
 Please also bear in mind the important wildlife value of many water bodies.
 Other websites suggest some locations in the Shropshire Hills, but part of the joy of wild swimming is finding the often rather secret places, so we aren’t listing any here.
 Enjoy immersing yourself in our natural beauty!